chupati/farm-part-2/README.md

 # farm-part-2
-FARM Stack with Docker Compose - Part 2
+# FARM Stack with Docker Compose - Part 2

 Once you copy the repo you can type the following command assuming you have Docker Compose installed on your machine.

 docker-compose up

+# Article

 You can access the article write up that explains the code and configuration by visiting: https://medium.com/codex/creating-a-farm-stack-dev-environment-with-docker-compose-part-2-of-3-fastapi-9ee7ab644809

+# Mac Issues

 You may notice that the mongo-express service may fail a few times.
 The service is waiting for the MongoDB service to get up and running.
 Eventually it will run and you can access the Mongo Express server at http://0.0.0.0:8081.